TomAPU/viewcodexlog/README.md

 - The script currently loads the entire log into memory.
 For very large logs consider streaming/pagination if needed.

 Contributions are welcome—file an issue or PR once this lands on GitHub!

+## 2025-12-09 update

+- Added a secondary `/run_code_log.html` view that lazily extracts every `mcp__kernelmcp__vm_compile_c_and_upload` call into a temporary git history so you can browse each upload plus its diffs without touching the main page load.
+- Diff blocks inside that view now show GitHub-style coloring for added/removed/context lines so it's easy to scan what changed between uploads.